Choosing the Advocate that is Right for You

 Is Your Advocate a Regulated Professional?

 First, check to see that your legal professional is listed in the Law Society of Ontario directory.
 If their name is in the directory, they are licensed with the Law Society of Ontario and are able to provide you with legal advice or legal services.
 Members in good standing with the Law Society of Ontario are insured for errors and omissions, as well as bound to a Code of Ethics.
-If their name is not listed, they are not licensed and likely not authorized to provide the services you are seeking.

 Check their Law Society of Ontario number on the Directory.
 The higher their number is, the less experience they have in private practice.
-Many practitioners with higher numbers have not practised for a couple of years since they were licensed and only recently opened up shop.
+Many practitioners with higher numbers have not practiced for a couple of years since they were licensed and only recently opened up shop.
 If they are not working with somebody else that has more experience, particularly if your issue is more complicated, it is best to take your matter elsewhere.

 Second, check the website of your prospective choice.
 How much information does their website provide?
 Is there a contact number?
 Are there office hours?
 Does there appear to be a physical office?
 Does the prospective hire provide legal advice or legal services in the areas of law that you need help with?
 Their website should state clearly what types of issues they could help you with.